Loop invariant: Use of loop invariants

 For 1., a natural language comment (like // m equals the maximum value in a[0...i-1] in the above example) is sufficient.

 For 2., programming language support is required, such as the C library assert.h, or the above-shown invariant clause in Eiffel.
 Often, run-time checking can be switched on (for debugging runs) and off (for production runs) by a compiler or a runtime option.

 For 3., some tools exist to support mathematical proofs, usually based on the above-shown Floyd–Hoare rule, that a given loop code in fact satisfies a given (set of) loop invariant(s).

-The technique of abstract interpretation can be used to detect loop invariant of given code automatically.
+The technique of abstract interpretation can be used to detect loop invariants of given code automatically.
 However, this approach is limited to very simple invariants (such as 0<=i && i<=n && i%2==0).

 Distinction from loop-invariant code

 Loop-invariant code consists of statements or expressions that can be moved outside a loop body without affecting the program semantics.
 Such transformations, called loop-invariant code motion, are performed by some compilers to optimize programs.